shuailin10/Question-Library/Examples/The_origin_of_concepts/chp8_positive_numbers.md

 + able to understand a new number concept by mapping it to suitable position on the list (eg: eleven)

 ### Starting point of learning process?
 [learning theory] assumes that the child first learns “one, two, three, four, five ...” as a list of meaningless lexical items.
-This is the no numeral knower stage documented above.
+This is the numeral-knower stage documented above.
+Then what else?

-### Hypo 1: when children are able to map
+### Hypo 1: when children are able to map quantities into a magnitude representation